 For those interested in how I built this site, here’s a quick overview.
-If you don’t find the answers you’re looking for or have a specific question drop me an email, i’d be happy to help.
+If you don’t find the answers you’re looking for or have a specific question drop me a message, I’d be happy to help.

-I’m using Go based static site templating engine Hugo, primarily because it’s flexible and lightning fast.
-The site uses a custom theme built on top of the Victor-Hugo boilerplate, which is a great starting point for a Gulp and Webpack assets pipeline.
+I’m using Hugo, a Go based static site generator, primarily because it’s flexible and lightning fast.
+The site uses a custom theme built on top of the Victor-Hugo boilerplate, a great starting point for a Gulp and Webpack assets pipeline.
 I made a few modifications to include SCSS support and a responsive image build task, which generates both retina and non-retina image sizes.

 Type is currently set using system defaults, meaning it will render differently depending on your operating system.
 I’m using a fluid type mixin developed by Mike Riethmuller to make it responsive for different screen resolutions.
 Type sizes are set using 2 modular scales, 5:6 — minor third for smaller devices and 8:15 — major seventh for desktop.